Mehedi182/weather-based-travel-recommendation/Readme.md

 - **Health Check Endpoint**: Includes a `/health/` endpoint to monitor the application's health and database connectivity.
 - **User Authentication**: Implements user authentication using Django Simple JWT for secure access to APIs.
 - **User Management**: Supports user registration, password change, and listing all registered users.
-- **SQLite Database**: Uses SQLite for a lightweight and minimalistic database setup, suitable for development and small-scale projects.
+- **SQLite Database**: Uses SQLite for a lightweight and minimalistic database setup.
 - **Postman Collection**: Provides a Postman collection for easy testing of all API endpoints.
 - **Dockerized Setup**: Includes a Docker configuration for containerized deployment and simplified setup.